 Crystals are pretty, there’s no doubt about that.
-But can they do anything for your health and wellbeing?
+But do they actually have healing powers as some claim, and can they do anything for your health and wellbeing?

-There has been very little research to evaluate claims that crystals have healing powers.
-A study mentioned in the Wikipedia article on crystal healing found that in a study of 80 participants there was no difference in reported effects when volunteers meditated with a genuine quartz stone versus an identical-appearing placebo stone.
+There’s been very little research to evaluate claims that crystals have healing powers.
+A study mentioned in the Wikipedia article on crystal healing found that, in a study of 80 participants, there was no difference in reported effects when volunteers meditated with a genuine quartz stone versus an identical-appearing placebo stone.

 Gwyneth Paltrow’s website Goop is a home for all things woo-woo, and it doesn’t fail to deliver with an article on crystal healing.
 Apparently, crystals can pick up “dense or stale energy.”
 To cleanse them, you can bury them in dirt for a week, or leave them out in the moonlight for 6 nights during a full moon.
+While this notion may sound intuitively appealing, there is no such thing as “dense or stale energy,” and the moon is just as present whether we’re seeing it reflect the sun’s light or not.
 I wonder what sort of cleansing is considered appropriate after you’ve had a jade egg stuck up your vagina.